Game Production One-Week Intensive Course

 We make games.
 Working in the game sector is dynamic, fast-paced and highly integrated.
 When you work with us your classroom operates as a game studio so that you gain the experience of working in a game studio while learning the skills you need.

-Your instructors both have more than 25 years of experience training people for the games, interactive and digital media sectors.
-With experience in game creation, strategy and public policy and studio-based education, your instructors have the training, experience and networks to help you achieve your goals.
+Your instructors have multiple years of experience training people for the video game, interactive and digital media sectors.
+With experience in game production, strategy and public policy and studio-based education, your instructors have the training, experience and networks to help you achieve your goals.

-The University of Calgary’s one week intensive course in game design is intended for university graduates with a desire to transfer their skills to the dynamic world of gaming, offering students a real sense of what it is like to work in the games industry.
+The University of Calgary’s Game Production one-week intensive course consists of in-studio instructions and hands-on experiences for eight hours a day for five days.
+It is intended for current undergraduates, new graduates, game development hobbyists, as well as the general public with a desire to transfer their skills to the dynamic world of game production, offering students a real sense of what it is like to work in the games industry.

-In this team-based studio class, you will develop and pitch a product, identify your personal strengths in areas of specialization, and collaborate across disciplines in a production studio model.
-Examine and activate your previous education in the context of four core areas: code, story, media and practice.
+In this team-based studio class, you will develop and pitch a game product, identify your personal strengths in areas of specialization, and collaborate across disciplines in a production studio model.
+Examine and extend your previous knowledge in the context of four core areas: computer programming, story and design, media content and business practice.
 Experience what it's like to work at the forefront of the digital revolution, learn the language of the games studio, and find your fit.

-Game design requires you to think in new ways about your work.
-In this course, you will learn to blend equal parts of arts, science, and business thinking as you journey through a week-long intensive that will require you to collaborate, pitch, plan, implement, and demonstrate your work to industry professionals who can help you fine tune your work and portfolio for your next steps in your career path.
+Game production requires you to think in new ways about your work.
+In this course, you will learn to blend equal parts of arts, game programming, and business thinking as you journey through a week-long intensive course that will require you to collaborate, pitch, plan, implement, and demonstrate your work to professionals who can help you fine tune your work and portfolio for your next steps in your career path.

 Be an engine of change and drive your career to the next level.

 What do I need to apply?

-- A letter outlining your interest in the program
+- A letter outlining your interest in the program, your area of focus, and what you hope to learn